 8. Game-Based Training

-A subset of e-learning, it delivers training course content through an environment that rewards successful completion of milestones within the training.
+Gamification in employee training – as well as that for other audiences – has become far more popular in recent years due to improvements in computing technology.
+A subset of eLearning, it delivers training course content through an environment that rewards the successful completion of milestones within the training.

 Streamlined Learning Management From Raven360

 Whatever methods you choose, managing your learning systems is critical to delivering practical training.
 That’s where Raven360’s learning management system comes into play.

 Our comprehensive enterprise LMS supports professionals from various organizations to handle all their content from one place.
 It also offers numerous employee training methods – including video coaching, employee gamification, and hands-on online learning.